 MCTS – Microsoft Certified Technology Specialist

-MCTS offers a wide variety of certifications you can specialize in.
+MCTS offers a variety of certifications you can specialize in.
 MCTS certifications prove your ability to successfully implement, build on, troubleshoot, and debug a particular Microsoft technology, such as a Windows operating system, Microsoft Exchange Server, Microsoft SQL Server, and Microsoft Visual Studio.

 For more information about MCTS certifications visit the Microsoft MCTS website.